nvim-flutter/flutter-tools.nvim/README.md

   },
   flutter_path = "<full/path/if/needed>", -- <-- this takes priority over the lookup
-  flutter_lookup_cmd = nil, -- example "dirname $(which flutter)" or "asdf where flutter" root_patterns = { ".git", "pubspec.yaml" }, -- patterns to find the root of your flutter project
-  fvm = false, -- takes priority over path, uses <workspace>/.fvm/flutter_sdk if enabled widget_guides = {
+  flutter_lookup_cmd = nil, -- example "dirname $(which flutter)" or "asdf where flutter" -- patterns to find the root of your flutter project.
+In case of monorepo, -- add your monorepo marker here (ex: "melos.yaml") root_patterns = { ".git", "pubspec.yaml" }, fvm = false, -- takes priority over path, uses <workspace>/.fvm/flutter_sdk if enabled widget_guides = {
     enabled = false,